kshlsa/fortress/docs/validators/faq.md

 ### What is a delegator?

-Delegators are TORQUE holders who cannot, or do not want to run validator operations themselves.
-Users can delegate TORQUE to a validator and obtain a part of its revenue in exchange (for more detail on how revenue is distributed, see [What is the incentive to stake?](#what-is-the-incentive-to-stake) and [What is a validator's commission?](#what-is-a-validators-commission) sections below).
+Delegators are FORTRESS holders who cannot, or do not want to run validator operations themselves.
+Users can delegate FORTRESS to a validator and obtain a part of its revenue in exchange (for more detail on how revenue is distributed, see [What is the incentive to stake?](#what-is-the-incentive-to-stake) and [What is a validator's commission?](#what-is-a-validators-commission) sections below).

 Because they share revenue with their validators, delegators also share responsibility.
 Should a validator misbehave, each of its delegators will be partially slashed in proportion to their stake.
 This is why delegators should perform due-diligence on validators before delegating, as well as diversifying by spreading their stake over multiple validators.